-Dr. Robert M. Phillips, retired, has been selected as the 2007 recipient of the E.R.
+Dr. Robert M. Phillips, retired, was selected as the 2007 recipient of the E.R.
 Frank Award by K-State’s College of Veterinary Medicine and its Veterinary Medical Alumni Association.
-This award will be presented at the 69th Annual Conference for Veterinarians on June 4.
+This award was presented at the 69th Annual Conference for Veterinarians on June 4, 2007.

 “I was fortunate to study surgery from Dr. Frank,” Phillips said.
 “Dr. Frank wrote the textbook used in class; it was used in other universities in the United States.
 It is an honor to receive this award in memory of a distinguished and respected faculty member like Dr. Frank.”

 Phillips was born in 1924 in Saskatchewan, Canada.
 When his father suffered a work accident, the family moved home to Elk County, Kan.
 After a few years, they moved to Wichita, where Phillips graduated from East High School in 1942.
 He worked in the defense plants and attended Wichita’s Friends University before enlisting in the Army.
 After serving in World War II as an air corps mechanic and assistant crew chief, Phillips returned from Europe and earned a doctor of veterinary medicine degree from K-State in 1951.

 Phillips along with classmate Dr. Gene Porter purchased a mixed practice in Fergus Falls, Minn.
 Phillips then moved to Oberlin, Kan., in 1953 where he ran a mostly large animal practice until 1969.